โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Heiweni Airport (HNI), also known as Heiweni Airstrip, is a critical remote aviation facility located in the rugged mountains of the Morobe Province in Papua New Guinea.
 Situated at an elevation of approximately 3,480 feet, the airport serves as the primary aerial gateway for the isolated Heiweni community, which remains largely inaccessible by road.
-The facility features a single 428-meter (1,404-foot) grass and red clay runway, designated 16/34, which is meticulously maintained by the local community.
+At 1,061 feet elevation in the Morobe highlands, the airport operates a single 428-meter (1,404-foot) grass and red clay runway (16/34), which is meticulously maintained by the local community.
 This airstrip is a vital piece of regional infrastructure, facilitating the delivery of medical supplies, educational materials, and humanitarian aid to the heart of the Morobe highlands.
 The passenger terminal is a basic, open-air structure that reflects the functional and communal nature of bush aviation in Papua New Guinea.
 The layout is extremely simplified, consisting of a shaded community waiting area and a small administrative post used by regional pilots to manifest passengers and cargo.
 The facility is designed to provide essential shelter from the tropical mountain elements while awaiting the arrival of small, short-takeoff-and-landing (STOL) aircraft.
 Because of the airport's modest scale and the reliance on bush aviation, the transition from the terminal area to the aircraft is near-instantaneous, offering a personalized and essential service that is a hallmark of the PNG regional network.
 Facilities at Heiweni are limited to the most fundamental requirements for remote airstrip operations.
 The airport primarily supports flights by the Mission Aviation Fellowship (MAF) and various local charter operators who specialize in navigating the challenging terrain and unpredictable weather of the Morobe Province.
 There are no on-site retail, dining, or modern communication centers; the airport relies on the support of the local community for its day-to-day management.
 The airfield is a vital link for emergency medevac flights and is frequently the only way for residents to access professional healthcare in larger provincial centers.
 The pilots operating at HNI are highly skilled in tropical mountain flying, providing a safe and reliable lifeline for a community that depends entirely on the air for its connection to the outside world.

 ๐Ÿ”„ Connection Tips